 1) When the sequence number of the MPDU is less than the previous sequence number and satisfies the BPN update conditions in 12.5.3.3.6 (Construct CCMP header for PV1 MPDUs(#2720)(11ah)) for that TID/ACI, increment the base PN so that the PN never repeats for the same temporal key and TID/ACI.

-Note that retransmitted MPDUs are not modified on retransmission.
+NOTE – Retransmitted MPDUs are not modified on retransmission.

 2) Use the fields in the MPDU header to construct the AAD for CCM.
 The CCM algorithm provides integrity protection for the fields included in the AAD.
-MPDU header fields that might change when retransmitted are muted by being masked to 0 when calculating the AAD.
+MPDU header fields that may change when retransmitted are muted by being masked to 0 when calculating the AAD.

-3) Construct the CCMP header as defined in 12.5.3.3.6 (Construct CCMP header for PV1 MPDUs).
+3) Construct the CCM nonce block as defined in 12.5.3.3.4 (Construct CCM nonce) from the PN, A2, and the priority value of the MPDU, where A2 is the STA MAC address identified by the A2 field of the MPDU.
+If the MPDU is a QoS Data MPDU, the priority value of the MPDU is equal to the value of the PTID subfield of the Frame Control field.
 If the Type field of the Frame Control field is 001 (Management frame) and the frame is a QMF, the priority value of the MPDU is equal to the value in the ACI subfield of the Sequence Number field.
 Otherwise, the priority value of the MPDU is equal to the fixed value 0.

-4) Construct the CCM nonce block from the PN, the A2, and the Priority field of the MPDU where A2 is the STA MAC address identified by MPDU Address 2.
+4) Construct the CCMP header as defined in 12.5.3.3.6 (Construct CCMP header for PV1 MPDUs).

 5) Use the temporal key, AAD, nonce, and MPDU data to form the cipher text and MIC.
 This step is known as CCM originator processing.